-- 3.1 The detailed form of capital and revenue budgets will be determined by the Director of Finance under the general direction of the Policy and Resources Committee. - 3.2 Each Chief Officer will, in good time and in line with the timetable set by the Director of Finance, submit proposed programmes of budgeted revenue and capital expenditure and income for the ensuing financial year(s) to the Director of Finance for transmission to the Policy and Resources Committee. - 3.3 The draft revenue budgets must be submitted to the Council for approval no later than the date prescribed by statute, currently 11th March in each year.
+- 3.1 The detailed form of capital and revenue budgets will be determined by the Chief Finance Officer under the general direction of the Executive.
+Council is responsible for setting of the Council's annual revenue and capital budgets - 3.2 Each Chief Officer will, in good time and in line with the timetable set by the Chief Finance Officer, submit proposed programmes of budgeted revenue and capital expenditure and income for the ensuing financial year(s) to the Chief Finance Officer. - 3.3 The draft revenue budgets must be submitted to the Council for approval no later than the date prescribed by statute, currently 11th March in each year.
 In practice, as the Council collects the first direct debit from Council Tax payers in April, approval requires to be provided by mid-February. - 3.4 The inclusion of items in approved revenue or capital budgets will constitute authority to the Committee or Chief Officer, as appropriate in terms of the Scheme of Delegation, to incur such expenditure during the period covered by that budget.